 While the Texas economy is booming, it is not without pitfalls.
-1 in 7 of our fellow Texans — that’s over 4 million Texans — experience food insecurity.
+1 in 8 or nearly 4 million of our fellow Texans experience food insecurity.
 Children, seniors, veterans, people with disabilities, and working families are among those affected in every Texas county.

 Hunger is primarily a symptom of economic insecurity.
 A household income that can’t keep pace with the cost of living combined with unexpected expenses like a car accident or medical emergency can force families to make impossible choices between food and other basic needs.

-Our most vulnerable populations, like children and seniors, bear some of the greatest consequences.
+Children, seniors, and people of color bear some of the greatest consequences.

 20% of Texas children experience hunger.

 20%, or 1 in 5 Texas children experiences hunger.
 Hunger deprives kids of more than just food.
 According to Feeding America, kids who don’t get enough to eat — especially during their first three years — begin life at a serious disadvantage.
 When they’re hungry, children are more likely to be hospitalized, and they face higher risks of health conditions like anemia and asthma.
 As they grow up, kids struggling to eat are more likely to have problems in school and other social situations.

 11% of households with seniors in Texas face food insecurity.

 After a lifetime of hard work, many seniors find themselves facing an impossible choice — to buy groceries or afford medical care.
 And as the baby-boom generation ages and their health costs increase, the number of seniors facing hunger is only expected to grow.

 If we can prevent hunger among these populations, we can reduce some of the greatest challenges facing our state.